-Six Ways to Rev Your Team’s Creative Engine in 2021
+Six Ways to Rev Your Team’s Creative Engine

 Creativity has always been an important part of my life — whether I called it that or not.
 I’m that guy who needs to doodle on a notepad, draw on a whiteboard, or take an energetic walk to clear my head and focus my thinking.

 As a leader of teams — my own or those of my clients — I’ve also learned how to create environments that help everyone’s creativity thrive.
 We all have creative potential.
 And smart leaders need to unlock this potential from their entire team.
 That’s how we build high-performing teams that consistently develop innovative, ground-breaking solutions.

 Whatever your profession or your role within a business, being creative is a necessary component of your work.
 And if you’re a leader, then cultivating creativity in your team is a vital responsibility.